RoamGuru Roam Guru

 Brescia

-This often-overlooked city southeast of Bergamo boasts UNESCO World Heritage Roman ruins, a beautiful medieval center, and easy access to the Franciacorta wine region.
+Often overlooked, Brescia boasts UNESCO World Heritage Roman ruins, a beautiful medieval center, and easy access to the Franciacorta wine region — Italy's answer to Champagne.

 Getting There: